 - Cert 3 Microbusiness Operations

-In 2012 I was contracted to support Peer based organisation ACEDA during a period of funding, staff, and board crisis.
+In 2012 I was contracted to support peer based mental health NGO ACEDA during a period of funding, staff, and board crisis.
 Several staff had left or been asked to leave and as a result, the organisation was in breach of its funding requirements in service provision.
-I was asked to step into the Eating Disorder peer worker role, and to provide sensitive peer based support to the other staff who were under considerable stress.
-I started my first shift within 12 hours of being contacted and walked in to find hundreds of emails and phone calls requesting support that had been waiting weeks for reply, chaotic resources with key documents missing and no guides or manuals.
+I was asked to step into the Eating Disorder peer worker role, and to provide support to the remaining staff who were under considerable stress.
+I started my first shift within 12 hours of being contacted and walked in to find hundreds of emails and phone calls requesting support that had been waiting weeks for reply, chaotic resources with key documents missing, and no guides or manuals.

-- Support group: the groups that had been running before I stepped in were divided according to diagnosis and had poor attendance.
-I amalgamated them into one group, removed the issue of diagnosis, changed the language from clinical to experiential (‘food issues’ rather than anorexia etc) and encouraged people to self refer and self regulate their involvement with a strong focus on peer based support, and informed by the recovery model and hearing voices network group models.
-I created a friendly flyer, an email list with weekly updates about the group, and recruited a highly skilled volunteer counsellor Ellie to co-facilitate the group who had lived experience of a different kind to my own to promote a diversity of experiences and recovery styles.
-Ellie and met to debrief and reflect following each group, and I sent out a weekly email summarising the discussion and with links to any resources for specific needs to everyone who had expressed interest in the group.
-The group was well attended with between 7 and 15 members who endorsed it as highly useful.
+I created a friendly flyer, and recruited a highly skilled counsellor Ellie who had lived experience of a different kind to my own, to co-facilitate the group.
+This promoted a diversity of experiences and recovery styles.
+Ellie and I met to debrief and reflect following each group, and I sent out weekly email summarising the discussion and with links to any resources for specific needs to everyone who had expressed interest in the group as a safe introduction to promote attendance.
+The group was well attended with between 7 and 15 members who endorsed it as highly valuable.

-3 months later, ACEDA was sadly unsuccessful in the next round of funding applications, so I closed the group, emailed the databases, forwarded enquiries to interstate eating disorder organisations and then to the organisation who was the funding recipient, and participated in the emptying of the premises and staff farewells.
-It was a distressing and tumultuous time for all involved, and I was proud to step in at short notice and be a safe, competent member of the team, delivering an excellent service with minimal guidance, and support the winding up the organisation responsibly.
+ACEDA was sadly unsuccessful in the next round of funding applications.
+It was a distressing and tumultuous time for all involved, and I was proud to step in at short notice and be a safe, competent member of the team, delivering an excellent service with minimal guidance, and support closing the organisation responsibly.